ibelikov/jimmy/DEVELOPMENT.rst

 - pipelines and steps to perform
 - params or injected data for each step

-Jimmy Runner looks for plugins(modules) and loads them.
-Then invokes these modules(plugins) for each pipeline step defined in jimmy.yaml.
+Jimmy Runner looks for modules and loads them.
+Then invokes these modules for each pipeline step defined in jimmy.yaml.
 The next steps included in jimmy.yaml:

   - read_source: Read source yaml file with Jenkins configuration